MahaZekri-git/Fantastic-Lib/README.md

 # Fantastic-Lib
 A Library management system built using Django framework.
-It is designed for managing Authors, Books, Categories and users.
+It is designed for managing Authors, Books, Categories and Users.
 The frontend is designed with html (css+js) and the sqLite is used as database.

 ### Exemples of views